Alloooshe/facelib_modular_face_recognition_pipline/README.md

 # facelib_modular_face_recognition_pipline
+> Legacy notice (v1.0.0): This repository is archived as the original 1.x codebase and is no longer actively maintained.
+>
+> Maintenance status: unsupported.
+Bug fixes, security updates, and dependency upgrades are not planned for this version.
+>
+> A modernized v2 rewrite with updated dependencies and architecture is planned.
+Please use this repo for reference or historical purposes only.

 simple and modular framework to perform all stages of face recognition pipeline (detection, alignment, embedding, matching) with the possibility to add and use different models and techniques for each stage.

 ## content